 The local layer exhibits the same extreme heterogeneity as the link layer in each of its three elements or dimensions.
-The "paths" which storage operations use are as different as fast access RAM and super high density magnetic or new nano-scale physical media.
+Storage "paths" can be as different as fast access RAM and ultradense physical media.
 The processing "paths" are complex operations implemented on devices as dissimilar as microprocessors or FPGAs.
 The key point to notice, however, is that all of the operations of the local layer can be modeled as providing services of various kinds to arrays of bytes of data stored in transit at the intermediate node.

 For this reason, a network protocol capable of expressing a broad class of operations on byte arrays located at the intermediate node can abstract a more general class of lower layer services than IP does.
 By choosing to model operations that are either local to the intermediate node or restricted to operating on nodes connected by adjacent links, the protocol can avoid implementing routing or wide area algorithms of any kind.
 Because network layer protocols, such as IP, can in fact be implemented on top of it, we would situate the new protocol between the local and network layers in the current network stack.
 Since a protocol at this layer would provide an abstraction of services for data that is in transit at the intermediate node, we propose to call it the transit layer (see Figure 1).